Paliak/PathOfBuilding/CONTRIBUTING.md

 If you're using linux you can run the ./runtime/Path{space}of{space}Building.exe executable with wine.
 You will need to provide a valid wine path to the emmy lua debugger directory.

 ## Testing
 Pob uses two types of tests.
-Unit tests that test specifc calculations or mechanics and "build diff" tests that calculate the effect the changes have on a given list of builds.
+Unit tests that test specific calculations or mechanics and "build diff" tests that calculate the effect the changes have on a given list of builds.
 While both can be ran locally it's recommended to use the provided docker image for both ease of use and to keep everyone on the same page.

 To run the unit tests run `docker compose up busted-tests`.
 This option uses the [Busted](https://olivinelabs.com/busted/) framework to test values returned by specific functions.
 For more details see the implementation of the tests in `spec/System/`.

 To run the build difference tests run `docker compose up busted-diff`. `busted-diff` busted diff first computes a list of builds found in `spec/builds.txt` and `spec/TestBuilds/` while checked out to the current working changes.
-Then it uses git to checkout the branch specified by `DEVREF` or `dev` by defualt and computes the same builds.
+Then it uses git to checkout the branch specified by `DEVREF` or `dev` by default and computes the same builds.
 Lastly it finds the differences in the outputs generated from both, does some post processing, and prints all of the information out.

 `busted-diff` supports the following options through environment variables:
 - `DEVREF`: Defines the branch to use as the reference against which to compare builds computed with new changes.